Pritam918/Networking-Labs/CCNA/9. NAT(Network Address Translation)/README.md

 show ip route
 ```

-R1 should have a route to the NAT global address:
+R1 contains a route to the NAT global address:

 ```text
 200.10.10.20/32 via 10.0.0.1